redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 mainly with us, but they are terrified when we speak of removing Stalin," so they oscillate without being able to make up their minds.
 "Andreyev is with us, but he is being removed from the Urals.
-Stalin bought the Ukrainians by withdrawing Kaganovich from Ukraine...Yagoda and Trilisser are with us.
+Stalin bought the Ukrainians by withdrawing Kaganovich from Ukraine ...
+Yagoda and Trilisser are with us.
 There have been 150 small rebellions.
 Voroshilov and Kalinin funked at the last minute....
 Stalin has some special hold on them that I do not know of....
 The Orgbureau is with